genlm/genlm-bytes/README.md

 See the [docs](https://genlm.github.io/genlm-bytes/) for details and [basic usage](https://genlm.github.io/genlm-bytes/usage).

+*Note: This project is under active development — expect bugs, missing features, and breaking changes.
+Please report any issues or suggestions in the issue tracker.*

 ## Quick Start

 This library requires python>=3.11 and can be installed using pip: